 It has come to our attention that certain members of the Senate Committee on Health are being targeted with issue ads from the out-of-state group Patient Rights Advocate (PRA) in order to pressure Committee members into supporting Senate Bill 328.
 The ads do so by perpetuating false and misleading claims about Wisconsin hospitals' compliance with federal price transparency mandates.
-This is the same group that labeled Wisconsin hospitals as "cartels" and extortionists early this year, going so far as to state that the hospital staff, including those from your districts that testified in front of the Committee on October 4, are waiting to pounce on newly uninsured families, saying that "The predatory American healthcare system is about to encounter new prey in the form of millions of families thrown off Medicaid rolls."
+PRA is the same group that labeled Wisconsin hospitals as "cartels" and extortionists earlier this year, going so far as to state that hospital staff, including those from your districts that testified in front of the Committee on October 4, are waiting to pounce on newly uninsured families, stating "The predatory American healthcare system is about to encounter new prey in the form of millions of families thrown off Medicaid rolls."

-Notably, as they run ads on your Instagram, Facebook and X feeds demanding you support SB 328, this group completely ignores insurance company and self-funded employer/third party administrator compliance with the same transparency mandates its hails as the panacea for health care.
+Notably, as they run ads on your social media feeds demanding you support SB 328, this group completely ignores insurance company and self-funded employer/TPA compliance with the same transparency mandates its hails as the panacea for health care costs.

-This editorial from the past director of the Center for Healthcare Policy, Texas Public Policy Forum (which supports SB 328 and is partnering with W.I.L.L in backing hospital-only transparency mandates) has called out PRA for its overstated claims about price transparency.
-"PRA has things backward" the author states while exposing the amount of resources and funding diverted away from patient care by the third party payer system, insurance companies and middlemen.
+This editorial from the past director of the Center for Healthcare Policy, Texas Public Policy Forum (which supports SB 328 and is partnering with W.I.L.L in backing hospital-only transparency mandates) called out PRA for its overstated claims about price transparency.
+"PRA has things backward" the author states while exposing the amount of resources and funding diverted away from patient care by the third party payer system, and the exploding industry of attached middlemen/women.
 It's a powerful piece that nurses, doctors and hospitals can certainly relate to here in Wisconsin.